Lucifier129/react-imvc/doc/MIGRATION.md

 ## What' new

 * Support to Typescript.
-Intact intelligent code completion in Visual Studio Code.
+Intact intelligent code completion in `Visual Studio Code`.

 ## How to upgrade

-1. Update react-imvc to 3.x
+1. Update `react-imvc` to 3.x

     npm